 - Individuals' behaviour - plans visits to include risk assessments and first aid; - ensures appropriate supervision including ratios and vetting checks; - prepares Individuals for visits including those with special and medical needs; - communicates with Parents/Guardians; - plans transport; - has insurance in place; - makes appropriate arrangements for the range and types of visit; - has emergency procedures, including contact details and permission for emergency medical treatment if a parent cannot be contacted. - 4.4.
 The school ensures that it follows both DfE and Health and Safety at Work guidance and regulations (including those issued by the LA and the Headteacher of the School) concerning activities that take place off school premises.
-Although not a requirement, the school has appointed an Educational Visits Coordinator (EVC).
+Although not a requirement, the school has appointed Educational Visits Coordinators (EVC).
+The Educational Visits Coordinators (EVC) for Great Dunmow school are (Insert Names).
 Parents/Guardians are informed where their child will be at all times and of any extra safety measures required.
 Written consent is requested for activities which require a higher level of risk management.